diegomacario/Super-Sunshine/README.md

  ```
 Where each parameter is separated by at least one space.

-Once you are done writing a scene description, you can give it to the ray-tracer by specifying its filename in the command-line:
+Once you are done writing a scene description, you can give it to the ray-tracer by specifying its filename as a command-line parameter:
 ```sh
  super_sunshine scene.txt
  ```